Kinto/kinto-http.js/README.md

 ### The `retry-after` event

-When an error occurs on server, a `Retry-After` HTTP header indicates the duration in seconds that clients should wait before retrying the request.
+Some errors on the server side are transient (service unavailable or integrity errors).
+A `Retry-After` HTTP header in the response indicates the duration in seconds that clients should wait before retrying the request.

 The `retry-after` event notifies what is the timestamp you should wait until before performing another operation: